 - New markets in certified herbs and organic wild crafting

 - Helped secure approval of certified kitchen at the Langford Schoolhouse

 - Launched certified kitchen for community use

 - Stay tuned for food-related courses & value-added food!

 - Planning workshops at the Langford Schoolhouse and at Hearts' Content Organic Farm

 - Topics include: fermentation, edible wild plants, mushroom cultivation, medicinal herbs and much more.

-- back at Brantford and Ancaster farmers markets
+- Returned to Brantford and Ancaster Farmers' Markets

 Our chickens get to retire once they're done laying eggs.
 They help speed up the composting process by eating leftovers from the garden, and manufacturing a most invaluable manure!

 Pest Control.
 There a lots of beneficial bugs that eat pests who try to eat our crops.
 This praying mantis is certainly a charismatic example.
 The role of beneficial bugs extends beyond eating pests, they are an integral part of a healthy ecosystem.